ternbusty/monaka-fs/crates/hosts/vfs-host/README.md

 # vfs-host

-Host trait implementation for VFS adapter - enables multiple WebAssembly applications to share a single VFS instance at runtime.
+Host trait implementation for VFS adapter that enables multiple WebAssembly applications to share a single VFS instance at runtime.

 ## Overview